 During the war years the choir was disbanded but in 1951 it was resurrected under the guidance of Eva with her nephew, Jack, as accompanist.
 The choir as it is today really began at this time when the influence of Jack Libby became noticeable.
 Vashti Trudeau, daughter of choir member Jack Curtis, was asked to help out.
 Vashti was succeeded by Maisie Hall, daughter of founder member John Gordon Blatchford.
 Maisie's great strength was her versatility and musical knowledge.

-Some proud moments in the 1980s included several TV appearances for both BBC and ITV and recordings for BBC Radio, Radio Cornwall and commercial radio in Plymouth.
+Proud moments include several TV appearances for both BBC and ITV and recordings for BBC Radio, Radio Cornwall and commercial radio.
 In 1988, together with the Polperro Ladies Choir, the Fishermen appeared in a ‘Festival of Choirs’ at Plymouth Guildhall and at Launceston Central Methodist Church.
 Other venues have included the Royal Albert Hall, although some have not been as lavish.
 The condition of some of the organs and pianos encountered by the choir sometimes left much to be desired- such as the piano on which only half of the keys would emit a note, and even those were out of tune.
 Now, with their own electric piano, the choir no longer has to rely on the condition of instruments at their concert venues.

 In 1973, the choir’s Golden Jubilee year, they made their first album, “Sounds like Polperro” which quickly became a best seller, followed by many other successful recordings which included “Born to Sing” with the Polperro Ladies Choir.
 A new CD was produced for the 80th anniversary of the choir and the choir's current very popular CD is "Home From The Sea" celebrating 90 years of singing.

 Jack Libby retired in 1999 after 48 years with the choir, and the position of musical director and conductor was taken over by Phil Carrigan, a former Royal Marine Bandsman and Musician.
-Phil has many years of experience in the world of music, and the choir has benefited greatly from his expertise and enthusiasm.
-A story which is sometimes told at choir concerts is of Phil serving in HMS Ark Royal when Rod Stuart recorded his hit “Sailing”.
+Phil has many years of experience in the world of music, and the choir benefited greatly from his expertise and enthusiasm.
+A story which is sometimes told is of Phil serving in HMS Ark Royal when Sir Rod Stewart recorded his hit “Sailing”.
 Not so often told is another story involving Phil chasing a “Big Bass Drum” as it rolled down the flight deck of the aircraft carrier!
 The beginning of 2012 saw the retirement after 25 years sterling service of Maisie Hall, the choir's much loved and respected accompanist.
 The retirement of the amazing Maisie sent the choir into a flat spin regarding a replacement but, as if by magic, there appeared on the scene the incredibly gifted Lorraine Forsdick.
 As well as settling into the accompanist spot as if born to it, Lorraine has also composed and arranged a number of songs for the choir.
-The choir regard themselves as extremely lucky to have found yet another dedicated and hugely talented musician.
+To the great regret of the choir, Phil Carrigan has also now retired but, with the wave of another magic wand, Stuart Reeves agreed to accept the challenge.
+Stuart is a retired music and drama teacher and a very talented musician, singer and composer.
+The choir regard themselves as extremely lucky to have found two more such dedicated and talented musicians.

 In addition to singing in the UK the choir has in recent years travelled further afield, to venues in the Channel Islands, and to Quiberon in France for the memorable International Festival of Choirs.
 In 2009 the choir visited the Isle of Scilly, where they performed on St Mary’s and Tresco, and the Isle of Wight in 2010 where a DVD was made of the concert.
 In October 2015 the choir performed concerts in Waterford, Killarney and Dublin on their tour of Ireland, with the Wreckers also much in evidence afterwards.
 In 2016 the choir visited Wales for a concert and sang on the deck of The Mumbles lifeboat.
 Both the choir and the Wreckers have been involved with the award-winning Looe Music Festival since its inception.
-The choir continues to develop and innovate under the talented guidance of Phil Carrigan and Lorraine Forsdick.
+The choir continues to appear on radio and television, and to develop and innovate under the talented guidance of its excellent music team.

 From an original article in the Cornish Times, updated by Keith Wilson and David Lashbrooke.